alexferl/echo-casbin/README.md

 	// Roles should be separated by commas.
 E.g. "role1,role2".
 	// Optional.
 Defaults to false.
 	RolesHeader string

+	// RolesHeaderFunc defines the function that will validate that
+	// a client is allowed to the use roles they passed via the RolesHeader.
+	// The RolesHeader value will be passed unmodified, so you will need
+	// to parse it in this function yourself.
+The DefaultRole will be passed
+	// if the RolesHeader is empty.
+The roles that you want to have
+	// enforced will need to be returned in a slice: []string{"role1, "role2"}.
+	// Optional.
+	RolesHeaderFunc func(string) ([]string, error)

 	// RolesFunc defines the function that will retrieve the roles
 	// to be passed to the Enforcer.